How to be a work from home mom.

 This can be anything from a book you wrote to stickers you created to sell.
 It’s your website so you should have something ready to sell.

 I was never on board with creating my own product.
 It’s my second year blogging and I changed my mind.
 You may change your mind too, as time goes by.

 Think for a while on what you think you can create and get started on it!
 You don’t have any deadlines, but it doesn’t hurt to stay productive.

 - Have a laptop ready for you to use whenever you get a free moment.

-Some days I can’t fit all of my work I planned into the day.
+Some days I can’t fit all of the work I planned into the day.
 My kids have random issues come up too and that’s fine, but when I get a spare moment I pull out my laptop and try to get it all done.

 Finishing work when the children are young can be very tiring, so give yourself a break if you end up falling asleep.

 Don’t push yourself to the limit.
 Get your rest and set your alarm up an hour early to finish whatever is pending that just can’t wait.